In Force — Phase 1 active from 1 May 2026

 Where formal letters help

-Rent-related written communication should be clearly drafted and properly structured.
+Rent-related written communication should be clearly drafted and properly structured to avoid disputes and maintain a clean audit trail.

 AreaBefore RRA 2026Now in force